 If you grow any perennials in your garden right now is a good time to get them ready for winter.
 I grow asparagus, this is the first year with this crop.
 After the frost go ahead and trim it back to about two inches above the soil and mulch it good.

-Feel free to use the free mulch provided for you by the now naked trees.
+Feel free to use the free mulch provided for you by the trees.
 Pile the leaves up around the plants, and give it a little water so the leaves stay in place.
 Now sit back and relax as your perennial crop will appreciate the mulch and will be ready to take off in the spring for you.

 Step 6: Plant Fall Crops